namoopsoo/namoopsoo.github.io/content/note/2026-01-24--dont-want-do.md

 ## Mind hacks
 But today, books like Atomic Habits also teach how to make things perhaps we don't like as more likely our default path, by maybe putting a pair of running shoes next to your bed.
 Also gamification can be an way to follow up something difficult with a reward, but that can become a vicious loop and can leave you with learning some pretty bad habits in the long run.

+### Just one step
+I remember once hearing this ultra-marathoner answering the *"how do you do it"* question saying, they don't thing of the whole thing, they only ever think of the next step.
+This kind of sounds like "being in the moment" at its core.

 ## Intrinsic motivation
 Ultimately we can tap into the less glamorous but more sustainable idea that doing hard things is rewarding at a more natural pace.
 I have heard Anna Lembke explain this with her "balance scale" analogy that whereas your brain will counteract a pleasurable "hit" with withdrawal, doing something hard will produce its own little high.